Home About Services Engagement Insights Get in Touch

 Why cloud network design is still network design

-Cloud architecture is regularly treated as if the network layer designs itself.
-After reviewing programmes across financial services, biopharmaceutical and healthcare, this assumption is one of the most consistent sources of post-migration failure.
+Cloud architecture is regularly discussed as if the network layer designs itself.
+After reviewing cloud migration and transformation programmes across financial services, biopharmaceutical, healthcare and automotive environments, this assumption is one of the most consistent sources of post-migration failure.

 The network is not a commodity.
 In complex enterprise environments, it is the architecture.
-Everything else depends on it.
+Everything else - application performance, security posture, compliance, resilience - depends on the network design being correct.

 Want independent review of your cloud network architecture?